What to do if you see a sick, injured or dead koala.

 However, unless the Koala is in immediate danger, it is better to leave it to the experts to catch it if they think it is necessary.

-If you deliver a sick or injured animal to a carer or vet, it is important to let them know where the Koala was found so that the correct decision can be made on a release site when the animal recovers.
+If you contact a wildlife care group about a sick or injured animal, it is important to let them know where the Koala was found so that the correct decision can be made on a release site when the animal recovers.

 What should I do if I find an animal injured on the road?